skadarnold/SCICompanion/examples.md

 ```
 Once expanded, an `else` handler to call the superclass' `doVerb` is thrown in for free.

-But wait.
-Phil's experimental branch has no `verbs`.
-It has `nearVerbs`, `farVerbs`, and `invVerbs`!
-That's
-true, and that's tailored towards the interpreter used for *Cascadia Quest* and such.
-This is more generically
-appropriate for SCI11.

-("Where's the second parameter" you might ask.
-I checked the leaked SCI16 template, and there's no such
-parameter to be found.
-I checked the SCI Companion SCI11 template, and it didn't *use* `param2`, just blindly
-passed it to `super`.
-I did find a use in *Police Quest 3* though, but that's not SCI11.)

 ## `&getpoly`
 SCI Companion's polygon editor is great, but the way the data it produces is used results in a major code smell.
 Polygons take local variable space, and there are three methods to process them for use.
 The `&getpoly` keyword